Reducing Electromagnetic Interference in Photovoltaic Systems

 We sell the snap-on chokes, which can be simply opened up and snapped around the wires or cables.
 You can stack as many as you want and stack different types if you have severe problems.
 You don't need one for each wire unless you have really fat wires - they work just as well if snapped onto a pair or bundle of wires.
-The are non-conductive so can be used almost anywhere, including on 115 volt power lines and battery or inverter cables.
+They are non-conductive so can be used almost anywhere, including on 115-volt power lines and battery or inverter cables.
 Shop our collection of noise filters here.

 Information from Exeltech

 Interference from inverters will always be an issue.
 It's a difficult topic for many to understand .. and equally difficult to reduce.
 Note you can reduce .. but not eliminate the interference.

 To complicate things, the farther a radio is from the transmitter, the more difficult this issue will be to resolve.

 To achieve the highest efficiency possible, inverter power circuits today transition from off to on in an extremely short time, as in totally off to totally on in microseconds .. or even nanoseconds.
 Internally, within the inverter, even "sine" wave models use square waves at various points.
 Why?
 Solid state devices operate with the least energy loss when they're completely off .. or turned on in a strongly "saturated" mode - meaning turned on to their maximum possible level with the least possible resistance.
 The transition from off to on is commonly done in one step, from zero to max .. then back again.